What can we learn from previous SARS outbreaks

 big effort the scientific community is making to gather insights on COVID-19.
 And it is on-going.
 Between March 23rd and March 25th, around 65 new COVID-19 SARS-CoV-2 preprints were published, bringing its number to 765.

-To get an overview of the topics discussed in these scientific publications, the document pool was analysed by the creax team, supported by its in-house developed (con)text-mining platform CRAiN.
-CRAiN offers the possibility to get profound insights in a big collection of text documents from various sources.
-The software allows to create an unbiased, detailed and at the same time exhaustive view about a scientific or technological domain.
+To get an overview of the topics discussed in these scientific publications, the document pool was analyzed by the Creax team, supported by its in-house developed (con)text-mining platform CRAiN.
+CRAiN offers the possibility to get profound insights into a big collection of text documents from various sources.
+The software allows us to create an unbiased, detailed, and at the same time exhaustive view about a scientific or technological domain.
 This results in learnings about trends, emerging technology developments, important applications, white space opportunities, etc… It is applicable for both experts in their fields as for people/companies that want to discover a domain without having any knowledge or experience.

 A first outcome of the CRAiN analysis is a field map (figure 3).
 This field map visualizes the clustering of documents that discuss similar topics.
 Each circle represents a specific field of interest.
 The annotation of each circle describes the keyword(s) relevant to this field.
 What can we learn from this graph?

 The size of the circle indicates how many articles are linked to the field.
 The coloring of the circle is linked to papers discussing SARS-CoV-1 (cyan) and SARS-Cov-2 (yellow).
 Interesting are the green overlaps.
 These indicate an activity field in which learnings from the previous SARS outbreak are discussed in function of current scientific research about COVID-19.
 The proximity of the bubbles indicates how closely related topics are.
 As such we can allocate different groups to different bigger domains of interests.

 In the lower part of the map, a higher percentage of papers about SARS-CoV-2 is seen.
 Almost all these papers discuss the